jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/read/_ballotstateof.md

 ) private view returns (JBBallotState) { ... }
 ```

+* Arguments:
   * `_id` is the ID of the funding cycle configuration to check the status of.
   * `_configuration` is the timestamp when the configuration took place.
 This differentiates reconfigurations onto the same upcoming funding cycle, which all would have the same ID but different configuration times.
   * `_ballotFundingCycleId` is the ID of the funding cycle which is configured with the ballot that should be used.
 * The view function is private to this contract.
 * The function does not alter state on the blockchain.
 * The function returns the [`JBBallotState`](../../../enums/jbballotstate.md).